To help you easily navigate the financial aid process, review the steps below.

 |Spring Start Students||Mid-October|

-- After receiving an email notification, view your award online.
+- After receiving an email notification, view your aid offer online.

-- Review your financial aid award carefully, noting your aid eligibility.
+- Review your financial aid offer carefully, noting your eligibility.

-- If you have received a tentative (estimated) award offer, understand what action you need to take to make an estimated award an "official" award.
+- If you have received a tentative (estimated) aid offer, understand what action you need to take to make estimated aid an "official" aid offer.

-- Report outside assistance including outside scholarships, and tuition remission, not already listed on your award to our office.
+- Report outside assistance including outside scholarships, and tuition remission, not already listed in your aid offer to our office.

-- Tentative (estimated) financial aid awards cannot be accepted.
-Prospective students who have received an estimated financial aid award will not be able to accept/decline their offered aid until all requested documentation has been received and reviewed, and the award has been made "official".
+- Tentative (estimated) financial aid offers cannot be accepted.
+Prospective students who have received an estimated financial aid offer will not be able to accept/decline their offered aid until all requested documentation has been received and reviewed, and the aid offer has been made "official".

 - To accept your aid, log into your myUVM portal, and under the Financial Aid banner on the Student Financial Services page, click on 'View My Award'.